resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 you to use the text based interface on the target machine.
 It kind of teleports the target machine terminal to yours…

 You can think of `ssh` as your cloud login command.

+Which is why you've been seeing the `ssh` references in the security groups.

 `ssh` uses public key cryptography to connect with the target machine.